 It is up to the Court to decide whether the homeowner acted in self-defence, based on the evidence presented before it.

 In extreme cases, an intruder who is injured during a home invasion may also have the right to pursue a civil claim against the homeowner, who in turn has the right to dispute the claim.

-My advice would be to have good security measures in place to reduce the chances of a home invasion and establish a good relationship with your neighbours, just in case you need them to assist you or call the police.
+Our advice would be to have good security measures in place to reduce the chances of a home invasion and establish a good relationship with your neighbours, just in case you need them to assist you or call the police.